kaiyou/wellfed/SPEC.md

 A manifest is about exposing metadata regarding a server instance in a federation.
-The purpose of manifests is to be able to display metadata to users in a useful way in clients, and to help third party crawl metadata from participating servers and display meaningful server lists.
+The purpose of manifests is to be able to display metadata to users in a useful way in clients, and to help third parties crawl metadata from participating servers and display meaningful server lists.

 A manifest is not about exposing technical data specific to a federation, and